Prologue to Bates: Frequently Asked Questions

 What will the weather be like?

 Fall in New England is beautiful, but it can be a little chilly for students visiting from warmer parts of the country.
 While we cannot predict the weather for a particular weekend, we recommend that you bring at least one warm jacket, full trousers/jeans, comfortable shoes and rain gear (umbrella/ rain jacket).
-For Prologue to Bates II, you may want to consider bringing a scarf and a warm hat.
+For Prologue II, you may want to consider bringing a scarf and a warm hat.

 I did not ask for a travel scholarship for myself, can I still get one?

 Please contact Jared Rivers (firstname.lastname@example.org) directly about travel scholarships if you did not already apply for one.
 We may still be able to accommodate your request.

 There was a waiver attached to the email I received, what should I do with it?

 Please fax or email the signed waiver form to the Bates College Office of Admission.
 The fax number is 207-786-6025; you may email the form to email@example.com.
 The waiver must be signed by both the student and a parent or legal guardian.
 Additionally, we recommend that you discuss the program and the dates that you will be missing school with your high school counselor and teachers to make sure that there are no academic conflicts.

 I loved my Prologue experience and want to apply for admission.
 Do I qualify for a fee waiver?